 The PMKID of a cached PMKSA that has been obtained through preauthentication with the target AP

-The PMKID of a cached PMKSA from an EAP, FILS, or SAE authentication
+The latest derived PMKID of a cached PMKSA from an EAP, FILS, or SAE authentication

-The PMKID of a PMKSA derived from a PSK for the target AP
+The latest derived PMKID of a PMKSA derived from a PSK for the target AP

-The PMKR0Name of a PMK-R0 security association derived as part of an FT initial mobility domain association
+The latest derived PMKR0Name of a PMK-R0 security association derived as part of an FT initial mobility domain association or recomputed as part of a fast BSS transition

 The PMKR1Name of a PMK-R1 security association derived as part of an FT initial mobility domain association or as part of a fast BSS transition.

-See 12.7.1.3 (Pairwise key hierarchy) and 12.7.1.6.3 (PMK-R0) for the construction of the PMKID, 13.8 (FT authentication sequence) for the population of PMKID List for fast BSS transitions, 12.6.8.3 (Cached PMKSAs and RSNA key management) for the population of PMKID List when using PMKSA caching, 13.4 (FT initial mobility domain association) for the population of PMKID List for FT initial mobility domain association, 12.11.2 (FILS authentication protocol) for the population of PMKID List with FILS authentication, and 12.7.1.6 (FT key hierarchy) for the construction of PMKR0Name and PMKR1Name.
+See 12.7.1.3 (Pairwise key hierarchy), 12.7.1.6.3 (PMK-R0), and 12.13.x.1 (PMKID privacy) for the construction of the PMKID, 13.8 (FT authentication sequence) for the population of PMKID List for fast BSS transitions, 12.6.8.3 (Cached PMKSAs and RSNA key management) for the population of PMKID List when using PMKSA caching, 13.4 (FT initial mobility domain association) for the population of PMKID List for FT initial mobility domain association, 12.11.2 (FILS authentication protocol) for the population of PMKID List with FILS authentication, and 12.7.1.6 (FT key hierarchy) and 12.13.x.1 (PMKR0Name privacy)

+for the construction of PMKR0Name and PMKR1Name.

 NOTE—A STA need not insert a PMKID in the PMKID List field if the STA (M118)is not using that PMKSA.